 Leesa has ok edge support, which is common for all-foam beds.
 We’ve seen worse, but we’ve also seen much better edge support.
 Let’s put it this way, edge support is not a reason to get Leesa, but it shouldn’t be a major deterrent either.
 We actually think edge support is a little overblown in the mattress community.
 The percentage of people that care deeply about edge support is probably rather small; we’d wager that it’s less than 20% of consumers.

-Leesa is compatible with basically all foundations and frames that have a solid flat surface with next to no give.
+The Leesa mattresses are compatible with basically all foundations and frames that have a solid flat surface with next to no give.
 For example, it will work with platform beds (wood and metal), adjustable bed frames, foundations, and even the floor.
 Leesa even sells several compatible bed frames on Leesa.com.

-How did the Slumber Yard get the Leesa mattress?
+How did the Slumber Yard get the Original Leesa mattress?

 |For the first week or so, it will have more of a chemical smell (off-gassing if you will).
 This is normal for pretty much every bed-in-a-box and is partly due to the fact that the bed was wrapped in plastic for several days in the shipping process.
 Part of the smell also comes from just the use of new, clean materials.|